kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 bounded-time request and response mechanisms are called control loops.

-Unlike general-purpose applications, commands cannot be batched; the parameters of the command that will follow depend on the result of the previous one.
+Unlike general-purpose applications, commands cannot be batched; the parameters of the command that will follow depends on the result of the previous one.
 Each request in the control loop takes up a minimal payload size (function code, value, device or bus address) and will often fit in a single short packet.